paveu/content-publisher/docs/deployment_to_aws_elastic_beanstalk.md

     5. Add a "Master Username" and "Master Password".
     6. Save the changes.

+	Wait until 'Health' turns into "OK".
+It may take 10-20min

 8. **Django Production `settings.py`:**
 	* These credentials are needed for deployment*